xiewu/teleport/rfd/0194-selinux-policy.md

 A `selinux` subcommand will be added to Teleport agent binaries to allow users to install and configure the SELinux policy.
 This subcommand will will use the Teleport agent configuration file to determine how to configure some of the tunable SELinux policy contexts, such as port numbers, file paths, and booleans using the `semanage` tool.

 If SELinux is not present on the host, the subcommand will tell the user this and exit.
-If SELinux is present but the Teleport agent policy is not installed, the subcommand will extract the embedded policy and use
-`checkmodule`, `semodule_package`, and `semodule` to compile and install the policy.
+If SELinux is present but the Teleport agent policy is not installed, the subcommand will extract the embedded policy and use `checkmodule`, `semodule_package`, and `semodule` to compile and install the policy.

 Installation scripts and the `teleport-update` tool will be updated to install and configure the SELinux policy with the `selinux` subcommand.

+SELinux has 3 modes, disabled, permissive (policy violations are only logged) and enforcing (attempts to violate the policy are denied).
 The SELinux mode will not be modified by the `selinux` subcommand, users will be responsible for enabling SELinux if they so choose.

 ### Compliance